 Osteoporosis can lead to many other health problems as one grows older.
 Bone fractures (and hip fractures in particular) can lead to long term disability among the aged.

-If you think you may be at higher risk of developing osteoporosis, talk to your doctor about lifestyle changes and/or medications that may help you.
+If you think you may be at higher risk of developing osteoporosis, talk to your doctor about lifestyle changes.
+You should also discuss with her any medications that may help you.

-Here are some of the steps that one can take to prevent the development of osteoporosis or at least to reduce its risk:
+Here are some of the steps to prevent the development of osteoporosis or at least to reduce its risk:

 Eat plenty of protein.
 It is one of the building blocks of the most important bodily tissues, including bone.